 Why use sugar when you can use maple syrup?
 Maple syrup not only has a lower glycemic index than regular sugar (breaks down more slowly into glucose and has a lesser effect on our blood sugar levels), it also lends a delicious maple flavour to the cookies.

 I didn’t intentionally set out to make a high protein cookie, but the result was a cookie that contains 8 grams of protein!
 This is more protein than 1 egg.
-Including a source of protein with desserts and sweets helps to stabilise blood sugar levels.
+Including a source of protein with desserts and sweets helps to stabilize blood sugar levels.
 Another favourite high protein cookie recipe – Seedy Peanut Butter Oatmeal Cookies!

 Tips For Three Ingredient Peanut Butter Cookies